hpi-swa-lab/squeak-tracedebugger/README.md

 		</tr>
 		<tr>
 			<td><a href="packages/TraceDebugger.package/">TraceDebugger</a></td>
 			<td>Tracing machinery and UI for the TraceDebugger.
-Integration into the base system..</td>
+Integration into the base system.
+Help contents.</td>
 		</tr>
 		<tr>
 			<td><a href="packages/TraceDebuggerTests.package/">TraceDebuggerTests</a></td>